 Youth and E-Cigarettes

-One major concern about e-cigarettes is whether
+One major concern about e-cigarettes is that they

-drug.
-There is concern that using e-cigarettes
+There are also concerns that using e-cigarettes

 may lead young people to using other nicotine